 Indigenous knowledge refers to the thoughts, skills, beliefs, and values created by members of a particular society from their history and interaction with their environment.
 It covers a rich body of observations, oral and written knowledge, innovations, practices, and beliefs that have been with the people since their existence.
-Examples are the use of the sun's position to determine time, the use of storytelling to teach moral values, the creation of ancestral thickets to protect vegetation, mountains and animals and the reliance on witchdoctors, spiritualists, soothsayers or traditional healers for the diagnoses and cure of diseases.
+Examples are the use of the sun's position to determine time, the use of storytelling to teach moral values, the creation of ancestral thickets to protect vegetation, mountains and animals and the reliance on herbalists, spiritualists, soothsayers or traditional healers for the diagnoses and cure of diseases.

-Match the following Indigenous knowledge to their activities in ancient Africa
+Match the following Indigenous knowledge to their activities in ancient Africa travelling beliefs/values preserving vegetation innovation

-Selection of food observation

-Telling time trial and error

-travelling beliefs/values

-preserving vegetation innovation